dsent/bullet-addons/src/telegram-iv/telegram-iv-readme.md

-# Telegram Instant View Template (Notion → Telegram)
+# Telegram Instant View Template (Bullet → Telegram)

 This is a Telegram Instant View (TIV) template for a Bullet-powered site.
 I use it (with minor modifications) for my personal blog [dsent.me](https://dsent.me/).